Joe Martin (orangutan): 1921: Continuing in show business, Ethel Stecker incident

 Stecker mentioned to a reporter that Joe Martin's "first rampage lasted a week, in which time he took a gun away from one of the policemen who was attempting to catch him and was about to kill the cop when the rest of us were able to seize him and truss him."
 According to another account of the incident, the police officer had tried to shoot Joe Martin first.

 In June 1921, Joe Martin may have bitten Ethel Leona Stecker, the wife of Curley Stecker, while shooting A Monkey Bellhop, and had his canines removed or filed down as a consequence.
-According to a newspaper report, after being startled or confused or hit with a telephone thrown by Curley Stecker, or all three, Joe Martin bit into Ethel Stecker's ankle "down to the bone".
-The legally prescribed consequence for an animal bite was supposed to be death for the animal, but Ethel Stecker pleaded for Joe Martin's life: "I brought him from a baby, I couldn't bear to part with him."
-Curley Stecker reportedly "appealed to authorities, promising to saw off his tusks if he would be spared."
+According to a newspaper report, after being startled or confused or hit with a telephone thrown by Curley Stecker, or all three, Joe Martin bit into Ethel Stecker's ankle "down to the bone."
+By law, animals who bit humans were supposed to be killed, but Ethel Stecker pleaded for Joe Martin's life: "I brought him from a baby, I couldn't bear to part with him."
+Curley Stecker successfully "appealed to authorities, promising to saw off his tusks if he would be spared."
 Joe Martin was also considered a lucrative profit generator for the studio and much too valuable to be shot.
-It is unclear if any dental surgery took place.
-This story was retold in silent-era child performer Diana Serra Cary's memoir about 75 years later.

-Joe Martin's second reported assault on a woman took place while he was on loan to First National.
-Joe Martin apparently threw a coconut at actress Dorothy Phillips' head, and laughed about it afterward.
+Joe Martin reportedly perpetrated a second assault on a woman after he threw a coconut at actress Dorothy Phillips' head, and laughed about it afterward.
 Phillips was saved from injury by the density of her wig.

 In October 1921, the Los Angeles Herald discussed a possible legal issue related to Joe Martin's mail: